Our AI strategy for preemptive security

 When implementing their testing strategy, organizations should remember that comprehensive security requires a layered approach.
 Continuous testing alone can’t cover all security testing needs, since it’s limited to network and attack surface.
 Most organizations benefit from combining different types of testing to ensure complete coverage across their infrastructure.
 While point-in-time and continuous assessment covers network and attack surface testing, organizations typically need specialized testing for web applications, APIs, IoT devices, cloud configurations, and AI systems.

-Whether you are looking for point-in-time testing or non-stop coverage with continuous testing, Bugcrowd has you covered.
-For continuous testing, we offer Continuous Attack Surface Penetration Testing for complete coverage.
+Whether you are looking for point-in-time testing, Penetration Testing as a Service (PTaaS), or non-stop coverage with continuous pentesting, Bugcrowd has you covered.

 To request a quote for either pen testing option, check out our pricing page.